tipt/protocol/client-node/enums/CNNodeRequestType.md

 0x04-0x1f               Reserved for future requests made by clients that
                         have not signed in

+0x20 	GET_NODE_KEY	Obtains a node's OpenPGP public key

-0x20    FORWARD         The client requests that a message be forwarded to
+0x21    FORWARD         The client requests that a message be forwarded to
                         another node.
 ```